Resources for: Body Image and Eating Disorders

 NHSGGC Mental Health Improvement Resources for Early Years, Schools and Youth Providers

 This comprehensive document gathers some resources listed individually on this site and more!
-It offers a “one stop shop” of suggested resources that can be used to protect, promote and support the mental health and wellbeing of infants, children and young people.
-Sections include Resource Packs, Digital Resources, Guidance and Toolkits, Planning Tools, General Mental Health Resources, Learning and Capacity Building and Staff Health and Wellbeing.
+It shares a range of suggested resources (curricular packs, toolkits, guidance etc) that can be used in early years, schools, by youth providers to help protect, promote, and support the mental health and wellbeing of children and young people.

 Web: https://www.nhsggc.scot/downloads/mental-health-resources-for-schools-and-organisations/?